smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 This gets a whole lot harder for systems that need to maintain state or access a database.
 For this we follow roughly the same pattern but have a migration scripts for upgrading and downgrading out database.
-For most applications we have deicded to make the database changes backwards compatible with the previous application code.
+For several applications we have decided to make the database changes backwards compatible with the previous application code.
 This means that for complicated changes we need to perform them over several releases but this has seldom been a problem.
 We then ship the migration scripts with the application so that we always know what